jjkilpatrick/Arduino-to-Node/README.md

 # Arduino to Node

-Scanning RFID tags at multiple points.
-Sends the data over wifi to Node using MQTT.
+A hack day project for scanning RFID tags at multiple Arduino points/stations.
+Data is sent over wifi to Node using MQTT.
 Data is then sent to a PHP framework for storage.

 ## Future Updates